Baby Shower, Blog, DIY & Crafting

 Tip: Pinterest is a goldmine for button art ideas.
 Just search “button art” and prepare to fall down a very colourful button hole, you’ve been warned!

 Button art is one of those crafts that’s as fun as it is forgiving.
-It’s perfect for beginners, great for kids, and makes a thoughtful handmade gift.
-Plus, it’s a fab way to use up those odd buttons we all seem to collect.
+It’s perfect for beginners, great for kids, and makes a thoughtful handmade gift, as well as a lovely way to use up those odd buttons we all seem to collect.
+From paper choice to button layering, it’s the little details that make each piece feel special.
+If you give it a go, I’d love to see what you create.